jonchammer/audio-io/README.md

 )

 func main() {
+	// NOTE: This example ignores error handling for the sake of brevity.

-	// Create a file
-	f, _ := os.Create("example.wav")
+	// Create a file to store our formatted audio data f, _ := os.Create("example.wav")
 	defer func() {
 		_ = f.Close()
 	}()

-	// Create a wave.Writer that wraps 'f' w, _ := wave.NewWriter(
+	// Create a wave.Writer that wraps 'f'.
+In this example, we're assuming
+	// that samples will be in the 16-bit PCM format, that our sample rate is
+	// 44100 samples/second, and that each sample consists of 2 blocks.
+	w, _ := wave.NewWriter(
 		f, wave.SampleTypeInt16, uint32(44100), wave.WithChannelCount(2),
 	)